National Immunisation Program: South Australia Schedule

-The polio vaccine protects you against polio (poliomyelitis) which can cause fever, headache, vomiting and back stiffness and in severe cases can lead to paralysis.
+The polio vaccine protects you against polio (poliomyelitis) which can cause headache, vomiting, tiredness and back or neck stiffness and can lead to paralysis.

-The polio vaccine is provided free as part of the National Immunisation Program for specific groups in two different types of combination vaccines.
+The polio vaccine is provided free as part of the National Immunisation Program in two different types of combination vaccines.

 The polio combination vaccines are free as part of the National Immunisation Program at: